jomjol/water-meter-system-complete/README.md

 This repository is the sum of different projects to read out an analog water meter with the help of a camera and image processing, including neural network processing to extract the values.
 The result is a HTTP-server, that takes an image as input, processes it and gives as an output the water meter number, including the subdigits.

-###This is a dedicated Version and Installation instruction for Raspberry PI3.
+**This is a dedicated Version and installation instruction for Raspberry PI3.**

-The main information about the usage can be found in the main branch (Version 3.0.0).
+The information about the usage can be found in the [main branch](https://github.com/jomjol/water-meter-system-complete)(Version 3.0.0).
 This is for sure not the most lean installation procedure as most probably way much less packages are needed as installed.
 But in order to remove error messages I followed the suggestions from different blogs to quickly make progress.

 ## Installation